MiiKoga/MiiKoga/README.md

 # Hi 👋, I'm Miriam!

-I'm the founder of Harumi.io.
+I'm the founder of Harumi.io, an operational research startup.